Tommy Horton

-Early life
+Career

-Horton was born in St Helens, Merseyside; he moved to Jersey in 1945 and was brought up and educated on the island.
+In 1941, Horton was born in St Helens, Merseyside; he moved to Jersey in 1945 and was brought up and educated on the island.

-Professional career

 Horton was an assistant at Ham Manor Golf Club near Worthing, Sussex from 1959, later becoming the professional there.
-In 1974 he moved to Royal Jersey Golf Club.
+In 1974, he moved to Royal Jersey Golf Club.
 He celebrated 25 years there as professional before his retirement in 1999.

 Horton was one of the "Butten boys", a group of British professional golfers who were part of a training programme, funded by Ernest Butten, an entrepreneur and joint founder of PA Consulting Group.
 Starting in 1963, Butten funded a residential golf school at Sundridge Park in Bromley, Kent.
 Max Faulkner was employed as the teaching professional.

 Horton was runner-up a number of times before his first important win, the R.T.V.
 International Trophy at Cork Golf Club in August 1968.
 He had been runner-up in the Carroll's International in 1965 and 1967 and the Martini International earlier in 1968.
 He was also close to winning the Silentnight Tournament in 1965.
 Dave Thomas had taken the clubhouse lead.
 Playing with Jimmy Martin, they reached the final hole with Horton needed a par 4 to beat Thomas while Martin needed a par to tie with Thomas.
 Martin missed a birdie putt from 10 feet and finished level with Thomas.
 Horton, however, drove into a bunker, missed a 5-foot putt and took a double-bogey 6 to finish one behind in third place.

 Horton won two important tournaments in 1970, the South African Open in February and the Long John Scotch Whisky Match Play Championship in August.
 He became the first non-South African resident to win the South African Open since it had been first played in 1903, with a three stroke win over Terry Westbrook.
 In the match play championship he beat Bobby Walker 5&4 in the semi-final before beating another Scot, Ronnie Shade, 3&2 in the final, winning the first prize of £2,000.
 Horton had been four down against Neil Coles after 10 holes in their quarter-final match but came back to win on the 18th.